Oceankoh/Notes/Browser Protections.md

 ## Referer Policy

 Prevent spoofing of referer header.
+You cannot programmatically spoof the referrer header coming from the browser.
+You can however define how verbose the refferer header is on an attacker controlled website by setting the referer policy.